-The results were disseminated to PhD students and Young Doctors attending the last three editions of LARAM2020, LARAM2021, LARAM2022 "LAndslide Risk Assessment and Mitigation" International School - which is yearly organized by GEG-UNISA with the contribution of several ICL members - by Prof. Dario Peduto during his lessons on "DInSAR-based landslide characterization" (on 15 September 2020) and "Landslide vulnerability assessment" (on 16 September 2020); and "Multi-source data-based monitoring" (on 15 September 2021) and "Innovation in landslide vulnerability analysis" (on 15 September 2021).
+The results were disseminated to PhD students and Young Doctors attending the last five editions of LARAM2020, LARAM2021, LARAM2022, LARAM 2023, LARAM2024 "LAndslide Risk Assessment and Mitigation" International School, which is yearly organized by GEG-UNISA with the contribution of several ICL members.
+For instance, Prof. Dario Peduto during delivered lessons on "DInSAR-based landslide"

+characterization" (on 15 September 2020) and "Landslide vulnerability assessment" (on 16 September 2020); and "Multi-source data-based monitoring" (on 15 September 2021) and "Innovation in landslide vulnerability analysis" (on 15 September 2021).